Get Ready to File Your Income Tax Return

 ITR 3 The individual and HUF have all income applicable for FORM ITR 2 and gains and profits of business or profession.
 Partners of a firm can file this ITR FORM.

-ITR 4 For individuals, HUFs, and firms other than LLP, a resident has a total income of upto 50 lakhs and having income from business and profession, which is computed under sections 44AD, 44ADA, and 44AE. ( not for any individual who is holding the position of a director in a company or invested in unlisted equity shares)
+ITR 4 For individuals, HUFs, and firms other than LLP, a resident has a total income of upto 50 lakhs and has income from business and profession, which is computed under sections 44AD, 44ADA, and 44AE. ( not for any individual who is holding the position of a director in a company or invested in unlisted equity shares)

 ITR 6 For all the companies other than the ones claiming exemption under Section-11